Continuing Researcher Support Program

 - May 10, 2024: ARF committee funding decisions will be announced

 - Late May/Early June (specific dates TBD): required student orientation

 - During research experience: periodic check-ins with Student Engagement Coordinator

-- After research experience: submit written report and create and present a research poster at either the CAS Career Fair & Student Showcase in October or the Ag & Natural Resources Day in the spring
+- After research experience: submit written report and create and present a research poster at either the CAS Career Fair & Student Showcase in October or the Spring Poster Symposium in May